Little Petherick: Parish church

 The official name of the parish is St Petroc Minor (distinguishing it from Padstow or Petrockstow).
 According to tradition St Petroc passed this way before settling at Bodmin.
 The parish was until 1830 a Bishop's peculiar and within the episcopal manor of Pawton.
 The church was rebuilt in 1745 and the Molesworth family have since been notable benefactors.

 Mining

 A copper mine at Creddis was a small scale venture in Little Petherick.
 The shaft at Creddis was no deeper than thirty fathoms (55 m) and employed about forty men.
 Adjoining Creddis, but in the parish of St Issey, was the copper mine of Legossick.
 This had a steam engine on it, being a large adventure, it employed many men.
 There were a few mines of this sort in the area; and one, Wheal Paynter showed a course of lead at twelve fathoms (22 m).

+There were a number of small quarries along the creek.
+Several were on the east bank near Trevorrick and Tregonce, while there was one directly on the foreshore at Sunnycorner, where Chalcedony has been found on the low cliff nearby.

 Little Petherick Creek

 The village gives its name to the tidal creek of the River Camel, the location most likely being chosen as the highest navigable point with evidence of quays here still being visible.

 Between Little Petherick and the River Camel is Sea Mills.
 Here a tidal lagoon was created to capture the rising tide, the outflow being diverted via a tide mill used to grind flour.